 London Road cycle and pedestrian improvements

-Throughout summer and autumn 2020, Gloucestershire County Council will be installing upgraded pedestrian and cycle facilities along London Road, Cheltenham Road and sections of Estcourt Road in Gloucester, to support social distancing measures, and to build upon the increase in walking and cycling seen across the county.
+Throughout summer and autumn 2020, Gloucestershire County Council installed upgraded pedestrian and cycle facilities along London Road, Cheltenham Road and sections of Estcourt Road in Gloucester, to support social distancing measures, and to build upon the increase in walking and cycling seen across the county.

 What is happening

 - upgrading the existing cycle lane out of the city centre towards Cheltenham to a 24-hour mandatory lane

 - installing a new 24-hour mandatory cycle lane into Gloucester

 - installing two additional zebra crossings for pedestrians.

 To allow the two continuous cycle lanes on London Road as well as safe lane widths for a key bus corridor in the city, the central islands and a number of small footway buildouts will be removed.
 Parking spaces on the westbound carriageway will be moved to a different location near by.

 - removing the bus lane

 - putting in two mandatory cycle lanes.